What is Trade Scheme?

 - Companies do P-O-P displays as and when they have sales promotion schemes going on.
-Some companies that do a lot of P-O-P displays on a regular basis are Gillette, Vicks, Duracell, Pepsi, Coke.
+Some companies that do a lot of P-O-P displays regularly are Gillette, Vicks, Duracell, Pepsi, Coke.

 Buy 24 Close Up toothpaste and get 1 free.
 Buy Cadbury’s products worth Rs.3000/- and get 30 any chocolates worth Rs.5 free

-It is a manufacturer-initiated sales promotion, however, the coupon distribution is undertaken by retailers, either through local print medium or in some other manner.
+It is a manufacturer-initiated sales promotion, however, the coupon distribution is undertaken by retailers, either through the local print medium or in some other manner.
 The important thing about such coupons is that they can be redeemed only at the distributing store.
 There is an agreement between the retailer and the manufacturer that some agreed allowance will be paid to the retailer.
-Generally this is in the form of re-imbursement of some amount of money to the retailer for each coupon redeemed.
-The distributing retailer gets the double benefit due to the increase in store traffic and the incentive of reimbursement from the manufacturer.
-This is a string incentive to the retailer to arrange displays and promote the coupon offer.
+Generally, this is in the form of reimbursement of some amount of money to the retailer for each coupon redeemed.
+The distributing retailer gets the double benefit due to the increased in-store traffic and the incentive of reimbursement from the manufacturer.
+This is a strong incentive for the retailer to arrange displays and promote the coupon offer.

 - Flat discount – Reduction in purchase price leading to higher profit per sale